A wealth of anecdotal evidence suggests medical cannabis can be an effective treatment for autism spectrum disorder (ASD).

 In June 2018, the U.S. Food and Drug Administration (FDA) approved Epidiolex–the first cannabis-derived, CBD-based pharmaceutical for the treatment of rare and severe forms of epilepsy.
-Interestingly, about 10-30% of people suffering from ASD also suffer from epilepsy and researchers think that the two diseases may share similar biological pathways.
+Interestingly, about 10-30% of people living with ASD also suffer from epilepsy and researchers think that the two diseases may share similar biological pathways.

 There is also an intriguing link between the endocannabinoid system — the neurotransmitter and receptor system in our bodies that is stimulated by cannabis-based cannabinoids like CBD and THC — and autism.
 According to a 2018 study published in Molecular Autism, children with ASD have lower concentrations of certain endocannabinoids in their blood.
 Administering CBD has also been effective at reducing the autistic-like social deficits in animal models of epilepsy and ASD.

-Lastly, a large proportion of children suffering from ASD also have socially disruptive behavioral problems such as tantrums, violence, and self-injury.
+Lastly, a large proportion of children living with ASD also have socially disruptive behavioral problems such as tantrums, violence, and self-injury.
 Children with these severe symptoms are difficult to care for and often do not respond well to standard medical treatments.
 This has led caregivers to consider alternative therapies including medical cannabis.

 Putting CBD-Rich Cannabis to the Test